 English graduate-bound majors are required to have proficiency at the 202 level in a language other than English.
 Other students in English are encouraged to complete at least one year of study in a language.

-Students majoring in English secondary education or minoring in secondary education English or secondary education journalism must maintain a grade point average of 2.70 or greater with no grade below a “C” in the professional education sequence, the major and/or minors and required cognates combined.
+Students with a major or minor in secondary education English or a minor in secondary education journalism must maintain a grade point average of 3.0 or greater with no grade below a “B-” in the professional education sequence, the major and/or minors and required cognates combined.

 Liberal Studies: Complete information on the liberal studies requirements and additional graduation requirements is in the “Liberal Studies Program and Graduation Requirements ” section of this bulletin.

 Courses within each major that can be used to satisfy liberal studies requirements are listed with the Roman numeral (in brackets) that coincides with the liberal studies division the course falls under.